-- 1. In a judgment dated 14 July 2022, the Employment Tribunal determined that the claimant pay the costs of the respondent to the extent of £10,000. - 2.
-In a letter to the Tribunal dated 25 July 2022, the claimant sent a letter said to be an "Ability to Pay under Rule 84" application which is also described as an appeal which the Tribunal treated as an application for a reconsideration of the Tribunal judgment.
+- 1. In a judgment dated 4 May 2022, the Employment Tribunal determined that the claimant has not established that she was disabled at the material time in accordance with section 6(1) of the Equality Act. - 2.
+In a letter to the Tribunal dated 5 May 2022, the claimant applied for a reconsideration of the Tribunal judgment.
 Any application for the reconsideration of a judgment must be determined in accordance rules 70 to 74 of the Employment Tribunal Rules of Procedure 2013.